Coronado Street Course: History

 NASCAR has previously held races in the Southern California area for most of its existence, having races at various tracks throughout the 1950s onward, with the addition of Auto Club Speedway to the schedule in 1997 as a superspeedway.
 It was announced on September 9, 2020, that NASCAR would shorten the track, removing the race following 2023.
-In 2022, NASCAR announced that its annual pre-season race, the Busch Clash would be held at Los Angeles Memorial Coliseum.
+In 2022, NASCAR announced that its annual preseason race, the Busch Clash, would be held at Los Angeles Memorial Coliseum.
 It was removed from the schedule following 2024, when the Clash was moved to Bowman Gray Stadium in 2025, leaving the Southern California area without a race for 2025.

 Rumors surrounding the Chicago Street Course began after the 2025 race with Chicago's mayor, Brandon Johnson, stating that his administration would like to keep Chicago on the schedule, but after considering changing dates, as the race was held on Independence Day weekend.
-It was officially announced that the race would be removed following 2025.
-Other rumors began that NASCAR was looking to hold a street race in the Southern California area as this area was vacant from the schedule.
-It was officially announced on July 23, 2025, that NASCAR would host a first of its kind street race on the Naval Base Coronado, with the lower tier Xfinity Series and the Truck Series following suit.
+It was then announced that the race would be removed following 2025.
+Other rumors began that NASCAR was looking to hold a street race in the Southern California area, as this area was vacant from the schedule.
+It was announced on July 23, 2025, that NASCAR would host a first of its kind street race on the Naval Base Coronado, with the lower national series O'Reilly Auto Parts Series and the Craftsman Truck Series following suit.

+Qualcomm was announced as the track name on May 4.
+During the weekend, was docked alongside the track and used as a studio and commentary booth by NASCAR on Prime Video.